awsdocs/aws-config-developer-guide/doc_source/evaluate-config_manage-rules.md

 1. To add a managed rule, choose a rule on the page and follow the procedure in [Working with AWS Config Managed Rules](managing-aws-managed-rules.md)\.

-![\[The AWS Config rules page shows how to manage your rules after set up.\]](http://docs.aws.amazon.com/config/latest/developerguide/images/aws-config-rules-page-50.png)

 On the **Add rule** page, you can do the following:

-1. Choose **Add custom rule** to create your own rule\.
++ Choose **Add custom rule** to create your own rule\.

-1. Type in the search field to filter results by rule name, description, or label\.
++ Type in the search field to filter results by rule name, description, or label\.
 For example, type **EC2** to return rules that evaluate EC2 resource types or type **periodic** to return rules with periodic triggers\.
 Type "new" to search for newly added rules\.
 For more information about trigger types, see [Specifying Triggers for AWS Config Rules](evaluate-config-rules.md)\.
++ Reorder the results alphabetically by choosing the arrow by the **Name** label\.

-1. Choose the arrow icon to see the next page of rules\.
++ Choose the arrow icon to see the next page of rules\.

-1. Recently added rules are marked as **New**\.
++ See recently added rules that are marked as **New**\.

-1. See the labels to identify the resource type that the rule evaluates and if the rule has a periodic trigger\.
++ See labels to identify the resource type that the rule evaluates and if the rule has a periodic trigger\.

 ## View, Update, and Delete Rules \(AWS CLI\)<a name="managing-aws-config-rules-with-the-CLI"></a>